 When you have multiple risks to mitigate, analyzing the likelihood of their occurrence is crucial.
 You can take a cue from past projects or ask your team members to add inputs to gauge what risks can cripple the project.

 After that, decide what risk needs to be nailed down first and what can be addressed later.
 Categorize the risks as high, medium and low for better management and to stay on top of the project lifecycle.

-While deciding probability of the risks, it’s important to rely on a data-driven approach than simply following your intuition.
+While deciding the probability of the risks, it’s crucial to rely on a data-driven approach than simply following your intuition.

 - Impact Analysis

 Different events can have varied repercussions in the project lifecycle.
 In other words, some undesirable events can have a larger impact on the project than the others.
 Until you gauge their impact, it’s impossible to come up with a mitigation plan.